laiyingwong/RESTful-Comments-Section/README.md

 ```

-3️⃣ Run `nodemon app` in the terminal to start the server, and connect to `http//localhost:3000` in the web browser.
+3️⃣ Run `nodemon index` in the terminal to start the server, and connect to `http//localhost:3000` in the web browser.
 ## 👏 Credits

 This project is based on the <a href="https://getbootstrap.com/docs/4.6/getting-started/introduction/">Bootstrap Documentation<a/> and the REST tutorial of <a href="https://www.udemy.com/course/the-web-developer-bootcamp/">The Web Developer Bootcamp</a> by Colt Steele.